Coach40oz/PowerSweep/README.md

 ## 💻 Installation

-1. Download the PowerSweep.ps1 file to your computer
+1. Download both PowerSweep.ps1 and PowerSweeplite.ps1 files to your computer

 2. Ensure PowerShell execution policy allows script execution Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 3. Run the script with administrator privileges powershell -ExecutionPolicy Bypass -File .\PowerSweep.ps1

 ## 📖 How to Use